Professor Ngaire Margaret Kerse

 MBChB 1984, (Otago) PhD Medicine (University of Melbourne)

 Ngaire is a well-established researcher with a large number of publications and research grants.
-She has a range of interests, both theoretical and methodological.
-She is recognised as an international expert in three interrelated areas of research, and currently leads several research teams, each engaged in a number of research projects:
+She is recognised as an international expert in interrelated areas of research, and currently leads several research teams, each engaged in a number of research projects:

 - Maximising health for older people: an organised programme of research studying the pathway from impairment to dependence.
 Projects test activity based interventions to improve function in residential care and for those with depression.
 The impact of vitamin D on cardiovascular function and modelling society through ageing and changing health service needs.

 - Falls and older people: studies of falls in older people after stroke, in residential care and in a large sample of primary care patients have led to collaborative teams aiming to prevent falls through intervention development and testing.

 - The impact of physical activity on development of disability.
 Various physical activity trials have led to an understanding of the potential to prevent development of disability.

 - Developing Robot Technology for older people with dementia. https://authors.elsevier.com/a/1W59G5QyCpwRyV

 - Physical activity

 - Wright-St Clair, V. A., Rapson, A., Kepa, M., Connolly, M., Keeling, S., Rolleston, A., ...
 Jatrana, S. (2017).
 Ethnic and Gender Differences in Preferred Activities among Māori and non-Māori of Advanced age in New Zealand.
 Journal of Cross-Cultural Gerontology, 32 (4), 433-446.
 10.1007/s10823-017-9324-6

 Other University of Auckland co-authors: Janine Wiles, Martin Connolly, Ruth Teh, Joanna Broad, Avinesh Pillai, Angela Rapson